 Finally, affix the lotus flower to your base with glue or tape and then add a tea light to the center.
 Your floating lotus flower paper lantern is complete!

-Can you share any expert tips from your experience making floating lotus flower paper lanterns?
-Want to ask a question before you try making one yourself?
+Your turn!
+Can you share any tips from your experience making floating lotus flower paper lanterns?
+Want to ask a question before making one yourself?
 I’d love to hear from you in the comments section below!

 HT: Photo by the Indianapolis Museum of Art.